scopemaster/vstickjs/README.md

 2. Note the width and height of the vector shape.
 (Ideally 300px x 300px)
 3. Convert the vector to SVG
 4. Convert the SVG to HTML5 Canvas
-5. Copy and paste part of the converted canvas code to VStickJS skin package.
-(See src.skins.VSComponentSkin.js)
+5. Copy and paste part of the converted canvas code to VStickJS skin.
 6. Finally, use vector shape with VSComponent to create and manipulate the shape however you want.

 ```